deepakSingh1995/mongodb-poc/README.md

       // ...
    });
       ```
+## Can we use UUID as string ?
+Actually, mongodb does not have any type such as UUID.
+So, UUID can be only used as a string type in moongodb.

 ## Can we use string type instead of ObjectId inside Referenced Database for populate?
-No, there is no way to do that with populate because it does index querying same as findById.
+No, we do that with populate because it does index querying same as findById.

-## Can we use UUID as string ?
-Actually, mongodb does not any type such as UUIDs.
-So, UUID can be only used as string type.
+Even, Lookup can not does this.
+Only way it can be done if we change the the data type of ObjectId to String or
+We can fetch refrenced data manually like first fetching the data from current modal then again fetching the referenced data from refrenced modal manually using find.